<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 1. Sell the Appliance to Someone Near You

-• On a Local Buy/Sell Facebook Group: Go into Facebook, and in the “search” box at the top, put in “buy sell groups near me” to uncover a great place to not only sell your used appliances, but to pick up some new-to-you stuff.
+- Local Buy/Sell Facebook Group: You can find interested buyers in a local Facebook Buy/Sell group (these are different than Facebook Marketplace).
+If you find a group through Marketplace, it'll just look like Marketplace.
+Instead, go into Facebook, and in the “search” box at the top, put in “buy sell groups near me” to uncover a great place to not only sell your used appliances but to pick up some new-to-you stuff.

-• Through a local pamphlet/ad: Got any local magazines in the free magazine stands at your grocery store?
-This is how we found the people who paid us $25 to take our refrigerator-turned-kegerator away, through an ad in a local magazine.
+- Local Magazine Classified Ads: Got any local magazines in the free magazine stands at your grocery store?
+You might never think to look at these, but it's actually where we found the people who paid us $25 to take our refrigerator-turned-kegerator away (in the classified ads section of a local magazine).

-You'll want to note the real condition of the appliance (looks as well as if it's working or not), the year/model/etc., the appliance's dimensions, and create a headline that is going to get the attention of buyers.
+You'll want to note the real condition of the appliance (looks as well as if it's working or non-working, new condition, very good condition, fair condition, as-is, etc.), specific dents or marks, the year/model/color/etc., the appliance's dimensions, and create a headline that will get buyers' attention.

 2. Sell to a Used Appliance Dealer